This article applies to: Admins

 Rise automatically generates a course overview based on the SCOs in your SCORM package.
-You can also add a cover photo, description, edit the title, add categories, and change the author.
+You can also add a cover photo, description, edit the title, add topics, and change the author.
 You can preview the course just like you can your other Rise courses.

 At the bottom of the course details page under Properties, you’ll see the API and tracking parameters that were set in your third-party tool.
 This can’t be modified in Rise.

 When your course is ready, click the Publish Course button.
 Here you can modify the course duration, certificate availability, and library visibility.